baptiste-roullin/tweet-to-toot/README.md

 - In your terminal, go to the folder of the project.
 - Run `npm install tweet-to-toot`.
 - Grab a Mastodon API token by following [these instructions](https://neet.github.io/masto.js/#md:quick-start).
-- Add the token and the URL of you instance as environnment variables, for instance in a file named `.env` (no extension) at the root of your project.
+- Add the token and the URL of you instance as environnment variables.
+The simplest way is to put them in a file named `.env` (no extension) at the root of your project.
+See `.env.sample.`

 ## Usage